hayesgr/kw_grid/README.md

 # kw_grid
 KW_GRID for lack of a better name is an alternative to a hashtable.
+It is intended for demonstration purposes.
+As it is it is not meant for production code.

 ## It is faster in many cases.
 + Keywords are limited to 16bytes of length.